Thewbi/neorv32/README.md

 end
 ```

-Then, inside the process body, transfer data into the line variable and print the line variable in a second step using writeline()
+Then, inside the process body, transfer data into the line variable and print the line variable in a second step using writeline():

 ```
 use std.textio.all;